Skip to main content

 The registration payload depends on the identity schema you use.
 Take note of the flow.ui.nodes property in the response payload when creating or getting the registration flow.
 This property contains the registration form fields that you need to provide in the POST request payload.
 To learn more about customizing your identity schema please refer to Identity model documentation.

-For more complex use cases you can pass additional data to the flow using the optional transient_payload field.
+For more complex use cases you can pass more data to the flow using the optional transient_payload field.
 This data gets forwarded to webhooks without being persisted by Ory like identity traits do.
 To learn how to configure and use a webhook, please have a look at the Webhooks documentation.

 For browser applications you must send all cookies and the CSRF token in the request body.
 The CSRF token value is a hidden input field called csrf_token.